Code of Conduct

 esLibre believes in a community open to everyone.
-As such, we are committed to providing a friendly, safe and welcoming environment for all regardless of gender, gender, sexual orientation, specific abilities/needs, ethnicity or place of birth, religion (even preferred operating system or programming language and text editor!)
+As such, we are committed to providing a friendly, safe and welcoming environment for everyone regardless of gender, sex, sexual orientation, specific abilities/needs, ethnicity/place of birth or religion (even preferred operating system or programming language and text editor!)

-We are looking for people who want to talk about free culture with empathy.
+We are looking for people who want to talk about libre culture with empathy.

-This code of conduct aims to show our willingness to create a safe and relaxed environment at the event, committing participants, volunteers and speakers to be responsible and respectful.
+This code of conduct is intended to show our willingness to create a safe and relaxed environment at the event, committing participants, volunteers and speakers to be responsible and respectful.

-An additional goal of this code of conduct is to increase open source citizenship by encouraging participants to recognize and strengthen the relationships between what we do and the wider community.
+An additional goal of this code of conduct is to create a healthy community around libre culture by encouraging participants to recognise and strengthen the relationships between what we do and the wider community.

-In service of this goal, esLibre organizers will collect nominations from exemplary individuals throughout the event and will recognize select participants after the conference on the website.
+To accomplish this, the organising team of esLibre will collect nominations from exemplary individuals throughout the event and will recognise selected participants after the conference on the website.

-You can nominate someone by informing any member of the organization about it throughout the congress.
+You can nominate someone by commenting to any member of the organising team throughout the congress.

 Thank you for…

-- Refrain from degrading, discriminatory or harassing behavior.
+- Refrain from degrading, discriminatory or harassing behaviour.

-- Be aware of the surroundings and your participants companions.
-Alert the organization if you observe a dangerous situation or think someone needs help.
+- Be aware of your surroundings and your fellow participants.
+Alert the organising team if you observe a dangerous situation or think someone needs help.

 - Participate in an authentic and active way.
 By doing so, you are helping to make esLibre a reality.

-- Helping us share content and reach all kinds of people and environments, that’s the spirit of esLibre!
+- Help us share content and reach out to all kinds of people and environments - that’s the spirit of esLibre!

-- Do not send spam, copyrighted content or in general illegal content through official channels.
+- Do not send spam, copyrighted content or generally illegal content through the official channels.

-Please report if you witness the following behaviors:
+Please report the following behaviours if you witness them:

 - Intimidating, harassing, abusive, discriminatory, derogatory or degrading actions or words by any attendee or participant of esLibre and related events.

-- Spam in activities and event groups, suspicious files, pishing and malware.
+- Spam in event chats and groups, suspicious files, pishing and malware.

-- Comments that are derogatory and threats related to gender.
+- Disparaging comments and threats related to gender.

-- Derogatory comments and threats against people of any sexual orientation.
+- Disparaging comments and threats against people of any sexual orientation.